JaredJGartner/SB_neoantigen_Models/README.md

 ### Installing

-After cloning repository on system please read instructions full step by step description of setting up model is found in instructions.txt.
-IEDB immunogenicity needs to be converted to python 3 instructions for doing so are in this file.
+After cloning repository on system please read instructions full step by step description for setting up model found in instructions.txt.
+IEDB mmunogenicity needs to be converted to python 3, Instructions for doing so are in this file.
 After everything is installed alter IEDB immunogenicity and NetMHCStab paths in src/prediction_modules.py to their locations on your system.

 Clone repository